 “The problem is now resolved.
 The fact I eat poultry now after over 70 years abstinence must mean a significant change has occurred.
-In addition, my wife, adult children and grand-daughter are so pleased with the change in my acceptance of eating poultry.”
+In addition, my wife, adult children and grand-daughter are so pleased with the change in my phobia of eating chicken.”

-Sonny has since recommended Adding Zest to a neighbour, referral being the highest form of recommendation.Let's Talk
+Sonny has since recommended Caroline Cavanagh to a neighbour, referral being the highest form of recommendation.Let's Talk

 Catherine contacted me in relation to high anxiety levels every time the phone rang.
 Over time this had escalated to feeling anxious at looking at emails and also answering the door.

-This kind of escalation in anxiety is very common as part of the subconscious role is to protect us and thus at a subconscious level, Catherine’s mind was linking all contacts from the outside world to something that had scared her.
+This kind of escalation in anxiety is very common.
+Part of the role of the subconscious mind is to protect us.
+At a subconscious level, Catherine’s mind was linking all contacts from the outside world to something that had scared her.

 Catherine was very open-minded to the concept of hypnosis but even she was surprised: “Being hypnotised felt no different to feeling very relaxed and comfortable, I retained a full awareness and felt in control throughout.
 If anything, it felt surprisingly normal and natural.”

 Katie runs a business and also competes in female physique and fitness competitions.
 She commits to a punishing fitness regime and also holds a place on a top committee in her field.
 However, when it comes to being in the limelight, her confidence leaves her.
-Having to speak at her committee meetings is terrifying and the anxiety she feels when competing means she does not reach her full potential, leading to huge frustration after every competition knowing she could have done better.
+Having to speak at her committee meetings is terrifying and the anxiety she feels when competing means she does not reach her full potential.
+Her performance anxiety leads to huge frustration after every competition knowing she could have done better.

-“I sought the help of Caroline at Adding Zest because I was participating in a competition which meant taking to the stage of a large theatre.
-I have always been extremely nervous and self-conscious in any setting where I am the centre of attention.
+“I sought the help of Caroline Cavanagh because I was participating in a competition which meant taking to the stage of a large theatre.
+Feeling extremely nervous and self-conscious is typical in any setting where I am the centre of attention.
 I participated in this competition last year and did not want to feel the same negative feelings this year when I stepped off stage.
 The difference in my feelings between this year and last year was dramatic.
 In contrast to feeling disappointed and deflated I felt positive and happy and proud of my performance …. euphoric in fact!
-The hypnotherapy really did work for me. “
+The hypnotherapy really did work for me,” said Katie.

-The work we did together focused on previous instances of anxiety when being the centre of attention, but much of the success came from using the technique of visualisation.
-The subconscious cannot tell the difference between reality and imagination, so by imaging her competition, her brain was literally ‘programmed’ into what to do and how to feel.
+The work we did together focused on previous instances of anxiety when being the centre of attention.
+This work was supported by using the technique of visualisation.
+The subconscious cannot tell the difference between reality and imagination.
+So by imaging her competition, her brain was literally ‘programmed’ into what to do and how to feel.

 Visualisation is a technique now being used by many of the top sportsman as its efficacy is proven.